Summary

 • Encourage all employees to be alert to complaints and assist those responsible for handling complaints resolve them promptly.

-Customer resolution – teams and other employees whose duties involve complaints handling
+Customer Resolution & Disputes Team and other employees whose duties involve complaints management

-Demonstrate exemplary complaint handling practices, act as customer advocate
+Demonstrate exemplary complaint management practices, and act as customer advocate.

-• Keep informed about best practices in complaint handling.
+• Keep informed about best practices in complaint management.

 • Provide suggestions to management on ways to improve the organisation’s complaints management system.